 Using the Rectangle Tool (M), draw two rectangles on Page 3.
-It is not necessary for the page to be divided exactly in half—we can come back to this later.
+It isn't necessary for the page to be divided exactly in half—we can come back to this later.

 On the Swatches panel, set the top object to yellow and the bottom object to purple.

 Draw two rectangles that cover the whole panel on Page 4.
 Using the Swatches panel, color the top object purple and the bottom object yellow.

 Using the Direct Selection Tool (A), select the top right corner of the bottom object.
 Using the Up Arrow key on your keyboard, move the point upwards until you’ve created a steep slope.
 It doesn’t have to be the same measurements as the image below—you can add your own spin to it.